gromacs/gromacs/docs/doxygen/user/onlinehelp.md

    reStructuredText).
 This means that block quotes are also rendered reasonably, since they are just indented paragraphs.
  - Literal blocks, i.e., indented paragraphs where the preceding paragraph ends with `::`.
-Line breaks within such paragraphs are preserved (but varying indentation is not currently implemented).
+Line breaks within such paragraphs are preserved.
 The rules for handling the `::` are the same as in reStructuredText.
+   Multiple paragraphs within a literal block are not currently supported.
  - Titles, i.e., a line underlined by a punctuation character.
    Title formatting is currently preserved as-is, so it must be manually ensured that the used punctuation character properly fits into the context (i.e., other titles in the same generated reStructuredText document).
    Titles with both under- and overline are not currently supported.
  - Bullet lists.
 Only lists that start with `*` are currently recognized.
-   Indentation for the second and subsequent lines is either 2 (if the bullet text is on a single line in input), or determined from the second line in the input.
+   Indentation for the second and subsequent lines is determined from the first non-space character after the bullet and/or from the second line in the input (if these are not the same, the minimum is used).
    Note that in reStructuredText, the `*` must not be indented with respect to the preceding paragraph; otherwise, the bullet list is rendered within a block quote.
+Also, an empty line needs to precede a bullet list.
  - Enumerated lists.
 Only lists that start with digits are supported (e.g., `1.`).
 Multi-digit numbers can be used.
-   Indentation for the second and subsequent lines is determined either from the first non-space character after the period (if there is a single line in the input), or from the second line in the input.
+   Indentation is determined as for bullet lists.
    Lists are not renumbered automatically.

 \Gromacs-specific markup